top of page

 Important Considerations

-• Temporary Impact on the Guarantor’s Borrowing Power – The guarantee is only in place until your loan reaches 80% of the property value, after which it can be released.
+The guarantee is only in place until your loan reaches 80% of the property value.
+After that, it can be released.

 Why This Strategy Works for Healthcare Professionals

-• High earning potential: Makes it easier to pay down your loan and release the guarantor sooner
+• High Earning Potential: This makes it easier to pay down your loan and release the guarantor sooner.

 Frequently Asked Questions About Guarantor Home Loans